Gaslighting is one of the most damaging forms of psychological manipulation because it targets something fundamental: your trust in your own mind.

 Changes in intimacy – from cold withdrawal to intense overcompensating

-“Every Thursday he says he’s at ‘networking drinks’.
+Example: “Every Thursday he says he’s at ‘networking drinks’.
 There are no photos, no tags, and he can never tell me who was there.
 When I ask, he gets angry and says I’m paranoid.”

 Those details aren’t you being dramatic.
 They’re patterns, and that’s exactly what investigators watch for.